python50/flashlib/README.md

-=Flashlib=
+#===Flashlib===
 -----
-Intended for Upper and Mid-Range PIC 8 bit microcontrollers by Microchip (ie. PIC18F, PIC16F, and PIC12F)
+Intended for Upper and Mid-Range PIC 8 bit microcontrollers by Microchip

-A simple interface to the flash memory controller used in the enhanced mid-range PIC microcontrollers.
-While this library was made for the PIC16F1518, it can easily be configured to work with many other microcontrollers.
+Flahlib is a simple interface to the flash memory controller used in the enhanced mid-range PIC microcontrollers.
+This library was created and tested for the PIC16F1518, but should work without a hitch on just about every modern PIC microcontroller.

 This library provides functions to read, write, and erase data from flash memory.
-If you find any errors, or find youself making improvements when including this in your own project I encourage you to send your patches and feedback to me.
+If you find any errors, or find youself making improvements -feel free to send patches/feedback to creator of this library: Jason White.

-===Credits===
+Note: this is intended for Microchips new XC8 compiler, its free and cross platform -you can find it on Microchip's website (microchip.com).

+##===Credits===
 -----
 This library was created by Jason White as part of a much larger project.
 Due to the lack of example code found on the internet, he decided to release this code as a small library for use and study by all.